-- 1. For the fiscal year ended March 31, 2013. - 2.
-For the calendar year ended December 31, 2012. - 3.
+- 1. For the fiscal year ended October 31, 2013. - 2.
+For the calendar year ended December 31, 2013. - 3.
 We base the number of boards on the number of U.S. registered investment companies in Franklin Templeton Investments.
-This number does not include the total number of series or portfolios within each investment company for which the board members are responsible. - 4.
-Ann Torre Bates and Robert E. Wade are also independent board members of Franklin Mutual Series Funds and may, in the future, receive payments pursuant to a discontinued retirement plan that generally provides payments to independent board members who have served seven years or longer for the Trust.
+This number does not include the total number of series or portfolios within each investment company for which the board members are responsible.

 Independent board members are reimbursed for expenses incurred in connection with attending board meetings and are paid pro rata by each fund in Franklin Templeton Investments for which they serve as director or trustee.
-No officer or board member received any other compensation, including pension or retirement benefits, directly or indirectly from the Trust or other funds in Franklin Templeton Investments.
+No officer or board member received any other compensation, including pension or retirement benefits, directly or indirectly from the Fund or other funds in Franklin Templeton Investments.
 Certain officers or board members who are shareholders of Franklin Resources, Inc. (Resources) may be deemed to receive indirect remuneration by virtue of their participation, if any, in the fees paid to its subsidiaries.